 If you have a fixed rate mortgage the only reason your monthly payment can increase is if you have an escrow or impound account and your property tax or homeowners insurance increase or if you have a deficiency in your escrow account

-Another potential reason for your payment to increase is if you have an escrow account deficiency.
-In short, an escrow account deficiency occurs when there is a shortfall in the account, usually because the lender has not received an updated property tax or homeowners insurance bill and has not been charging you the correct amount for those items for several months.
+Another potential reason for your payment to increase is if you have an impound account -- also known as an escrow account -- deficiency.
+In short, an impound account deficiency occurs when there is a shortfall in the account.
+This usually happens because the lender has not received an updated property tax statement or homeowners insurance bill and has been under-charging you for these items for several months.

 If your escrow account is deficient, your required monthly payment may be increased temporarily to address the deficiency.
 Your current mortgage statement should outline the components of your monthly payment including principal, interest, property tax, homeowners insurance and any escrow account deficiency.
-If you have an escrow account deficiency your increase in monthly payment should only be short term and you can confirm this point with your lender.
+If you have an escrow account deficiency the increase in your monthly payment should be short term and you should confirm this point with your lender.

-I recommend that you contact your lender and request an escrow account history for the past several years.
-An escrow account history enables you to review an itemized breakdown of any payments made into the account and any distributions out of the account to pay for property tax, homeowners insurance and other applicable fees.
-The escrow account history enables you identify changes in your mortgage payment (including principal and interest), property tax, homeowners insurance and any other applicable charges that contributed to the increase in your monthly payment.
+If you fall into this category, I recommend that you contact your lender and request an escrow account history for the past several years.
+An escrow account history enables you to review an itemized breakdown of any payments made into the account and any distributions out of the account to pay for property tax, homeowners insurance and other applicable expeneses.

 If you have an ARM or an interest only mortgage you may want to consider refinancing into a fixed rate mortgage.
-The mortgage rate and monthly payments for a fixed rate mortgage do not change or increase over the life of your mortgage.
-You can use our mortgage refinance calculator to determine if you can save money by refinancing.
+The interest rate and monthly payments for a fixed rate mortgage do not change or increase over the life of your mortgage.

-If you cannot understand the monthly payment increase after reviewing the information above and examining your current mortgage statement and escrow account history then I recommend that you contact your state attorney general or the Consumer Finance Protection Bureau (CFPB) to review your situation more closely.
+If you cannot understand why your monthly payment increased after reviewing your mortgage note, current account statement and escrow account history then I recommend that you contact your lender for an explanation.
+If you are not satisfied with the reason provided by your lender I advise you to file a complaint with your state attorney general or the Consumer Financial Protection Bureau (CFPB) to review your situation more closely.